CarlosLeyvaAyala/Easy-Containers/README.md

 You can compile and run that version to see how hilariously slow and clumsy is Papyrus compared to [Skyrim Platform][].

 ### Before  building

 The less hassle-free way to develop plugins is to just put [Skyrim Platform][] files in the Skyrim Data folder.

 Should be trivial if you use Vortex, but with MO that would mean folder pollution.\
 Do it anyway, it's really the best way.
-You will lose plugin hot-reloading by using MO2 **for developing**.

 ### Building steps for beginners